tripu/Vita/doc/miscellanea.md

 :thought_balloon:**Another ficticious situation** to illustrate my point:

-A columnist or an author you like and follow.
+Imagine that there is a columnist or an author you like and follow.
 She's a cultivated thinker, a progressive who supports the rights of minorities.

 She also curses a lot and ditches political correctness; it's her style.